-Probate in Colorado
+Probate In Colorado

 If you are here to learn about Colorado probate after the passing of a loved one, we first want to say that we are very sorry for your loss.
 We hope that the information you find on this page will simplify any legal and administrative headaches you might otherwise face during such a difficult time.
-With that said, probate in Colorado is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased to the rightful heirs or beneficiaries.
-Probate in Adams, Arapahoe, Denver, Douglas, El Paso, and Jefferson County it is also necessary to:

-How Is A Probate Started In Colorado?
+How Is The Probate Process Started In Colorado?

 Although any beneficiary or creditor can initiate probate, normally the person named in the will as the Executor starts the process by filing the original will with the court and filing a Petition with the court.
 If there is no will, typically a close relative of the decedent who expects to inherit from the estate will file the Petition.